-In 2017, I was an instructor at a week-long workshop dedicated to the craft of sign painting.
+In 2017, I was an instructor at a week-long workshop dedicated to the craft of sign painting and sign design.
 Instruction was given in all the steps and processes involved in traditional signmaking, and the seminar began with a session on sign layout and design.

 I asked them to imagine a typical job: A restaurant owner comes into the shop to order a sign.
 It must be horizontal, measure 2′ X 4′ to fit in a window facing a parking lot, and advertise a sale of chicken tacos.
 The tacos are $.25 each until they are gone.
 You write down the copy for approval: “CHICKEN TACOS.
 ONLY 25 CENTS.
 UNTIL WE RUN OUT.”